WuLandon/URL-Shortening-Service/README.md

 - Redirecting short URLs to their original destinations
 - Tracking URL access counts

-The system is designed for high read throughput and scalable URL generation using Redis-backed caching and Base62-encoded short codes.
+The system is designed for:

+- High read throughput
+- Scalable URL generation

+The repository intentionally focuses on implementing the core architecture while documenting how the system could evolve to support significantly larger workloads.

 ## System Goals

-Note: Latency, availability, and throughput numbers below are target service level objectives and are not benchmarked or production-validated in this repository.
+Note: The metrics and scaling targets below are architectural design targets and service-level objectives, not benchmarked or production-validated guarantees of the current implementation.

-- **Global Uniqueness**
-  - Each short code maps to exactly one URL

 - **Low-Latency Redirects**
-  - Target response time: < 100ms for redirect requests
+  - Target response time: <100ms for redirect requests

 - **High Availability**
-  - Target availability: 99.99% uptime
+  - Design target: 99.99% uptime in a future replicated/failover deployment architecture
-  - Availability-first behavior via cache fallback and graceful degradation

 - **Scalability at Large Volume**
-  - Capacity target: up to ~1B shortened URLs
+  - Projected capacity target: up to ~1B shortened URLs
-  - Traffic target: ~500M redirects/day (~5.8K/sec average)
+  - Projected traffic target: ~500M redirects/day (~5.8K/sec average)
-  - Peak target: up to ~600K requests/second
+  - Projected peak throughput target: up to ~600K requests/second

 ## Features